 The Jerusalem Light Rail (otherwise known as ‘the tram’) opened in 2011 and runs along one line between Mount Herzl and Pisgat Zeev.
 At Mount Herzl, Ammunition Hill, and Pisgat Zeev, there are park and ride lots.
 You can park and then take the Light Rail instead of driving to the city center.

 Using the Jerusalem Light Rail requires you to buy a ticket before boarding the train.
 Tickets can be purchased at stops, and cost 5.90 NIS for a single trip.
 You can also use your ‘Rav Kav’ smartcard to travel on the Light Rail.

-The Jerusalem bus and light rail system shuts down for Shabbat on a Friday afternoon (buses stop about 30 minutes before sundown, light rail a few hours before), and resumes after sunset on Saturday night (likewise, buses start about 30 minutes later, light rail a few hours later.
+The Jerusalem bus and rail systems shut down for Shabbat (the Jewish Sabbath) on a Friday afternoon.
+Buses stop about an hour before sundown, light rail a few hours before.
+Service resumes after sunset on Saturday night.
+Likewise, buses start about an hour later, light rail a few hours later.

 If your flight lands on Friday night or Saturday day and you need to get to Jerusalem, you can book a shuttle from the airport to Jerusalem here.